Fall Apples: Crunching Toward a Zesty Recipe

 1/2 cup fresh mint, sliced fine

-2 teaspoons sweet sorghum syrup (omit or add more at your option)
+2 teaspoons Kentucky sweet sorghum syrup (omit or add more at your option)

 1 tablespoon prepared horseradish (the kind with nothing but horseradish, or just horseradish and vinegar; no cream or oil)

-- Add the chopped celery, pecans, golden raisins, dried cranberries or cherries and fresh mint.
+Add the chopped celery, pecans, golden raisins, dried cranberries or cherries, fresh mint and lime zest, if using.